-Window graphics are used every day, at retail shops, restaurants, convenience stores and beauty salons to inform and attract customers.
-What you may not realize is how many different constructions and material options there are in the world of window graphics.
+Window graphics are used every day, at retail shops, restaurants, convenience stores, and beauty salons to inform and attract customers.
+What you may not realize is how many different constructions and material options there are in the world of storefront window graphics.

-Otherwise known as static cling graphics, window clings are a glass advertising product that can bond to glass without adhesive.
-This allows for easy installation because there isn’t a sticky adhesive applied to one side, so they can be more effectively removed and reused or applied to another surface, such as vehicle windows.
+Otherwise known as static cling graphics, window clings are a glass advertising product that can bond to glass without the use of adhesive.
+This allows for easy installation because there isn’t a sticky adhesive applied to one side, so they can be more effectively removed and reused, or applied to another surface such as vehicle windows.
 This marketing tool is great for temporary uses where ease of installation or removal is key.
-Using window clings allows you focus on bigger things like building your brand or promote a new sale.
+Using window clings allows you to focus on bigger things like building your brand or promote a new sale.

 The type of adhesive and material used for window decals all depends on how you intend to display them – and for how long.
 For example, long-term-use applications or places where the decal may get peeled away should have their graphics made using permanent adhesive.
 This may also depend on whether you intend to place them outdoors or indoors, as the weather can affect the bond and overall durability.
 Removable adhesive is suggested for short-term applications where clean residue removal is important.

 If you’re not sure how to construct or what material you want to use for your window decal, you’ll want to contact us at NGS Printing.
 Letting us know how you expect to use your window decals and the surface material it’s being applied to will allow us to help you determine the best combination of vinyl film and adhesive.

 WHAT IS A DIE-CUT TRANSFER DECAL?